Friktion-Labs/entropy-explorer/docs/CommonParameters.md

 Calls to `getMultipleAccounts()` can take many public keys as parameters, but most servers enforce a limit.
 Many servers enforce a maximum of 100 public keys in a single call.

-Internally, `mango-explorer` may request an arbitrary number of accounts using calls to `getMultipleAccounts()` and this parameter specifies the maximum that can be fetched in a single `getMultipleAccounts()` call.
+Internally, `entropy-explorer` may request an arbitrary number of accounts using calls to `getMultipleAccounts()` and this parameter specifies the maximum that can be fetched in a single `getMultipleAccounts()` call.
 Subsequent accounts will be automatically fetched in an additional `getMultipleAccounts()` call.

 In effect, a large list of public keys will be split into 'chunks' of size `--gma-chunk-size`, and this will result in `(count of public keys / chunk size) + 1` calls to `getMultipleAccounts()`.

 # 12. `--gma-chunk-pause` parameter